purescript-deprecated/purescript-lens/README.md

 ## Usage

 You *should* be able to import just `Optic.Lens` and have most of what you need.
 See each directory for a summary of the available functions.

 There is no TemplateHaskell like syntax so you must define each lens individually.
+Or make use of [purescript-refractor][purescript-refractor], which has predefined lenses and prisms.

 ----------